Catering Outlets Community Projects Halls Freshers' Packs Fair Trade

 The Coco Cola cups used in Snack Shack are made from paper and are recyclable.
-We also use a biodegradable eco check paper to wrap our burgers.
+We also use recyclable check paper to wrap our burgers.
 Meals are presented in recycled and recyclable cardboard containers.
 They are biodegradable and can by disposed of with food waste.
 If they are composted, they can completely break down within 16 weeks.

 During club nights, we use expanded polystyrene containers which can be recycled although they are not the most easily recyclable material available.